Staff Technology Acceptable Use Policy

-Substantive changes for 2020-21 highlighted in red
+Substantive changes implemented in 2020-21 are highlighted in red

 This Staff Technology Acceptable Use Agreement (“AUP”) protects Oak Park Unified School District (“OPUSD”) and its employees by providing guidelines and regulations for the appropriate use of District technology, information, and communication.
 By using District technology, employees agree to abide by all of the terms described in this AUP.
-This AUP applies when District technology is accessed on or off site, both through District-owned or personally owned equipment or devices.
+This AUP applies when District technology is accessed on or off-site, both through District-owned or personally owned equipment or devices.
 This AUP complements and supports District Board Policy 4040, as well as any other relevant Board Policy or applicable law.

-District technology includes, but is not limited to, District owned and/or District managed computing devices and peripherals (e.g., computers, laptops, tablets, projection systems, printers, storage devices, wearable technology, etc.), District network and communication devices/services (telephones, wired and wireless networks including WiFi access points, emergency radios, email systems, file servers, etc.), and District managed on-line services (such as G-Suite/Google Apps For Education, Apple Classroom/iCloud, Aequitas Q Student Information System, etc.), access to online information sources, and future technological innovations.
+District technology includes, but is not limited to, District-owned and/or District managed computing devices and peripherals (e.g., computers, laptops, tablets, projection systems, printers, storage devices, wearable technology, etc.), District network and communication devices/services (telephones, wired and wireless networks including WiFi access points, emergency radios, email systems, file servers, etc.), and District managed on-line services (such as G-Suite/Google Apps For Education, Apple Classroom/iCloud, Aequitas Q Student Information System, etc.), access to online information sources, and future technological innovations.

 The purpose and considerations reflected in this AUP include, but are not limited to: